Understanding the Cost to Aerate and Overseed a Lawn in Residential Construction

 Labor

-• Light raking or drag mat to improve seed-soil contact
+- Light raking or drag mat for seed-soil contact

 Reducing Costs Without Sacrificing Quality

-Seasonal timing: Schedule aeration just before predicted rainfall to cut water usage and client irrigation costs.
+Seasonal timing: Schedule aeration before rainfall to minimize water usage.

 Frequently Asked Questions